DroneXperts Blog

 Winter has finally arrived!
 The landscapes have become totally white and the trees are covered with snow.
 And now you want to capture these different sceneries.
 Whether you are an amateur or an experienced drone pilot, winter is often known for it’s magical landscapes and scenes.
 However, flying your drone in cold weather can quickly become complicated.
 Indeed, certain things such as: the decrease in battery capacity, negative temperatures and numb hands can have a significant negative impact on your flight.
 These many obstacles may discourage you from flying your quadcopter in cold or even sub-zero temperatures.
 Our center of expertise has some advice and answers for you!

-In winter, and depending on the time of year, it is possible that the snow has not yet made it’s appearance.
+In winter, depending on the time of year, the snow may not yet have appeared.
 However, temperatures can still be close to or below 0°C. Most consumer drones are designed to operate at full capacity in a temperature range of 0°C to 40°C, however it is not impossible to fly them in sub-zero temperatures.

 To do so, you will have to respect these safety instructions and especially take good care of your batteries, before, during and after the flight.
 Indeed, temperatures below 15°C increase the internal resistance of the battery of your drone.
 This will cause a decrease in the discharge capacity and an increase in the voltage drop during discharge.
-In other words, if your battery voltage drops sharply during the flight, you will not be able to enjoy a high flight speed at maximum thrust.
+In other words, if your battery voltage drops sharply during flight, you won’t be able to enjoy high flying speed at maximum thrust.
 Also, if you continue to fly with a low battery, you run the risk of crashing your drone.

 Flying in cold weather with snow.